Holiday Marketing: How to Plan Your Campaigns in Advance via @CoScheduleClick To Tweet

 Strategies to Supplement Your Holiday Marketing CampaignNow that you know the why, what, and how of your holiday campaigns, you need to implement strategies to maximize the impact of your marketing efforts.
 The following tactics will help you cut through the noise and engage your audience from one holiday season to the next.

 1. Leverage Social Commerce PlatformsIt doesn't matter how much time and resources you invest in your holiday campaigns.
 If the right people don't get to see it, it'll all have been a waste.
 Therefore you need to take your message to places where your audience are.
 Ecommerce, B2C, and DTC companies can benefit a great deal from social commerce platforms like Instagram and Pinterest.
 Use the Instagram Shopping feature to highlight your products and increase sales.
+It allows customers to shop and check out the items they like directly on the platform.
+Since they don't have to leave the app to complete the transaction, customers won't have time to change their minds or forget to purchase.
+Pro-tips:

 - Pair creative captions and custom content with stunning holiday-related visuals..